|

 timeliness issue we may look at product or process quality issues in an

-by itself (through reduced lead times or effective buffering for example)
+issue by itself (through reduced lead times or effective buffering for

-specialized, larger, more consolidated and integrated, and more efficient,
+have become more specialized, larger, more consolidated and integrated, and more

-as competitive issues have been mostly “fought out” within the older
+timeliness as competitive issues have been mostly “fought out” within the

-it would have been if they had been fought out within the newer systemic
+easier it would have been if they had been fought out within the newer

 that understand the new paradigm can be much more successful in utilizing